top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_modeling-kin-and-dyn.md

                           \dot \theta &= \omega = R(\dot \varphi_R - \dot \varphi_L)/(2L) \end{array} \right.,
 \end{align}

-Comment: using \frac{}{} in the above yield ugly visual results (the dots on the phi's are too close and barely noticeable)
+Comment: using \frac{}{} in the above yields ugly visual results (the dots on the phi's are too close and barely noticeable)

 which in more compact yields the _forward kinematics_ in the robot frame: